Viability of Boosted Light Dark Matter in a Two-Component Scenario: Extended Neutrinophilic Two-Higgs doublet model

 where $\Phi_1$ and $\Phi_2$ are two $SU(2)_L$ Higgs doublets.
 If we assume a $Z_2$ symmetry under which $\Phi_1$ is even and $\Phi_2$ is odd, then the coefficients $m_{12}$ = $\lambda_6$ = $\lambda_7$ = 0.
 However, one can allow a softly broken $Z_2$ symmetry assuming small non-zero values of $m_{12}$ while keeping $\lambda_6$ = $\lambda_7$ = 0.

 The elements of the two Higgs doublets are in general complex and can be written (in unitary gauge) as,

 where $v_1$ and $v_2$ are the vacuum expectation values (vev) of the two Higgs doublets, namely $v_1 = \langle\Phi_{1}\rangle$ and $v_2 = \langle\Phi_{2}\rangle$ with $v^2 = v^2_{1} + v^2_{2}$.
 After the electroweak symmetry breaking (EWSB), the two Higgs doublets mix with each other to produce two CP-even neutral Higgs bosons (h and H), one CP-odd neutral Higgs boson (A) and a pair of charged Higgs boson ($H^{\pm}$).
+These neutral scalars provide the portal interaction between the SM and DM particles.
 Three massless Goldstone bosons are also generated which resulted into the longitudinal modes of the W and Z bosons.
+The mass eigenstates h, and H are related to the weak eigenstates $h_0$, and $H_0$ by,